Content Reviewed by:

 There are multiple levels of courts in Maryland.

+If we filed your case in District Court, the process is largely the same – but it is much easier and shorter.
 District Court gives you a trial before a Judge – not a jury.
 That trial date will probably take place in a couple of months.

+Circuit Court is where we filed if we want a jury trial.
 That is a longer and more involved process.
 It can be up to a year before we have the trial.
+The trial will probably take 2 days.
+Obviously, it is a way bigger deal than a District Court case.

 Filing Suit & Serving the Summons

-The first thing we have to do is file the lawsuit, which we either have done or will do soon.
+The first thing we have to do is file the lawsuit, which we either have done already or will do soon.
 Once the clerk gets the lawsuit, they prepare a summons.

-This is a formal legal document directing the Defendant to file a response to our lawsuit.
+The summons is a formal legal document directing the Defendant to file a response to our lawsuit.
 In a District Court case, the clerk sets the trial date in the summons.
 I will send you a copy.
 In Circuit Court, the trial date is not set until the other side answers the lawsuit.

 The summons is returned to my office, and we have to serve the summons on the Defendant personally.
+I can’t just serve the insurance company.

 In a personal injury case in Charles County, Maryland, the insurance company will represent the Defendant.
 But we still have to serve the Defendant (the person who caused your accident) with a lawsuit personally under the Maryland Rules of Civil Procedure.
 They must turn it over to their insurance company.
 I give them a cover letter advising them to do just that.